-Houston Llew has just released this Surprise Spiritile dedicated to ALL American Heroes.
+Houston Llew released this Surprise Spiritile in 2020 dedicated to ALL American Heroes.
 From front line workers to our veterans, our doctors and nurses and our fearless leaders… the world owes you a debt that can never be repaid.
 We are eternally grateful for your sacrifices.

 This amazing Spiritle with the United States flag “Old Glory” has a quote on the sides from Winston Churchill that reads “Never was so much owed by so many to so few.”
 Each American Heroes 251 Spiritile purchased from now through Labor Day 2020 will have a special ‘thank you’ message from Houston sealed on the reverse side. **Only those American Heroes 251 purchased during this time period will have the message.

 This piece is a somewhat modern yet timeless enameled interpretation of Childe Hassam’s 1917 painting “Avenue in the Rain.”
 The original painting is in the permanent art collection of the White House and has graced the Oval Office over several recent presidencies.
 It is one of my favorite patriotic pieces ever created.